NicolaiRuckel/beamer-template/README.md

 look nice.

 ### Commands
+`\code` is `\texttt` with a gray background to make your monospace stuff more visible.
-This is the place for custom commands.
+This is also the place for custom commands.

 ### Listing-Languages
 Here are additional languages for the listing environment defined.
 Currently